peterhinch/micropython-micropower/README.md

 # Abstract

-These notes describe some general points in achieving minimum power draw from Pyboard based systems.
+These notes describe some issues involved in minimising power draw in Pyboard based systems.
 A circuit design and PCB layout are offered for achieving this when the Pyboard is used with external chips or modules; it was specifically designed for the e-paper display and the NRF24L01 radio, but it could readily be used with other devices.
 Some calculations are presented suggesting limits to the runtimes